Sloppy model analysis identifies bifurcation parameters without Normal Form analysis: Bifurcations in Non-normal Forms

 But what happens when the situation is not so straightforward?
 Modifying the above example to the equation

 should still have a transcritical bifurcation for certain parameter values, but no simple reparameterization to create a normal form exists.
-From above, we can recognize that when a transcritical bifurcation occurs at $y=1$ for $r=-1, \alpha=1$.
-However, when $\alpha \neq 1$, in the neighborhood of $y=\alpha$ all the power terms are zero, but the term $r \ln(y) > 0$ if $\alpha<1$, suggesting that no fixed point exists in that region.
-The appearance or disappearnce of a fixed point is the hallmark of a saddle-node bifurcation, and indicates that the allowing a bit of variability in the fixed point's location has introduced a second codimension to the dynamic system.
-This is borne out by TWIG analysis, which shows that the equation indeed produces a hyperrelevant eigenvector corresponding to the saddle-node parameter $\alpha$, which controls the existence--not just the location--of an equilibrium.
-The transcritical bifurcation still exists, and is controlled by $r$, as implied by the previous analysis.
-TWIG allows us to arrive at this conclusion efficiently and unambiguously without a closed-form reparameterization into the normal form.
+From above, we can recognize that when a transcritical bifurcation occurs at $x=1$ for $r=-1, \alpha=1$.
+However, when $\alpha \neq 1$, in the neighborhood of $x=\alpha$ all the power terms are zero, but the term $r \ln(x) > 0$ if $\alpha<1$, suggesting that no fixed point exists in that region.
+The appearance or disappearance of a fixed point is the hallmark of a saddle-node bifurcation, and indicates that allowing a bit of variability in the fixed point's location has introduced a second codimension to the dynamical system.
+This is borne out by TWIG analysis (Fig.~\ref{fig:hardbif}), which shows that the equation indeed produces a hyperrelevant eigenvector corresponding to the saddle-node parameter $\alpha$, which controls the existence--not just the location--of an equilibrium.
+The transcritical bifurcation still exists and is controlled by $r$, as implied by the previous analysis.
+This example shows that even in situations with two different bifurcation classes, neither of which can be reparameterized into normal form, TWIG still allows us to efficiently and unambiguously identify co-dimension and bifurcation parameters.